tomsoderlund/toms-guidebooks/Tools/Git.md

 	### What this PR includes

-	- [e.g. Added a new component that does...]
+	- [e.g. Added a new component that does... (tip: copy from the commit list below)]
-	- [Mark PR as 🚧 DRAFT if you don’t want it to be merged]
+	- [Mark PR as “🚧 DRAFT” if you don’t want it to be merged]

 	### Checklist